 In his paper, Brynjolfsson explains how "machine learning technology can transform many jobs in the economy, but full automation will be less significant than the re-engineering of processes and the reorganisation of tasks."

-Brynjolfsson goes on to assert that businesses should direct their focus towards reducing jobs that AI will supersede, and place their employees in positions where they can “spend more time with higher-level tasks.”
+Brynjolfsson goes on to say that businesses should focus on reducing jobs that AI will take over, and place their employees in positions where they can “spend more time with higher-level tasks.”

 There’s still work to be done

-Computers are only as good as the foundations we lay for them, and there have been instances where algorithms haven’t “captured the complexity” of very human issues.
-If we rely on AI to handle human tasks such as housing, we need to ensure the technology is as unbiased as possible.
+Computers are only as good as the foundations we lay for them, and there have been times where algorithms haven’t “captured the complexity” of very human issues.
+If we rely on technology to handle human tasks such as housing, that technology needs to be as unbiased as possible.

-In her opinion, AI needs to focus on building software that does not replace human intelligence but rather works alongside it.
+In her opinion, AI needs to focus on building software that works alongside rather than replaces human intelligence.

-She has estimated 25 years from now to be time AI is truly integrated into our day-to-day life.
+She estimates it will take 25 years for AI to be fully integrated into our daily lives.
 So while there is still time to fulfil the necessary changes, “we have to act now.”